Join Login

 Our Board of Directors is composed of credit union members who live or work in the city of Syracuse, and who volunteer to serve their fellow members.
 The board sets direction and determines policy for the credit union; board members serve two-year terms.

 Cooperative Federal’s quarterly financial reports are publicly available through the National Credit Union Administration (NCUA), our federal regulatory and oversight agency.
-Go to the NCUA's Research a Credit Union tool and search by our name or charter number: 23865.
+Go to the NCUA's Financial Performance Report (FPR) tool and search by our charter number: 23865.
+You can also view our Call Reports by visiting our NCUA Profile Page.

 All Cooperative Federal members have the right to attend board meetings.
 Our board generally meets each month on the fourth Wednesday, starting at 7:00 pm.
 Meetings are currently held by Zoom.
 If you wish to attend the Zoom meeting, please email us.